bsmith89/longev-mgen/doc/submission.md

 have suggested---in the absence of experimental data---that members of the family consume a diversity of polysaccharides in the lower gut.

-Here we have extended that approach to eight new genomes, and associated those with species for which changes in relative abundance in response to ACA treatment have been experimentally assessed.
+Here we have extended that approach to nine new genomes, and associated those with species for which changes in relative abundance in response to ACA treatment have been experimentally assessed.
 This enabled us to